 One thing the Emerald Ash Borer (EAB) has shown us is that we need to have a better mix of tree species that make up the tree canopy in the city.
 In three years' time, more than 1,300 trees will have been removed, significantly reducing the tree canopy in our city.
 Public Works staff has a plan, to formalize that plan we recently received a 2020 Urban and Community Forestry Assistance Grant to help create an Urban Forest Management Plan as well as a cost-share grant aimed at helping purchase additional trees to replace ones that have been lost.

-More than 300 trees will be planted in the City in 2020.
-We encourage our Citizens to also plant trees.
+More than 300 trees were planted in the City in 2020.
+We encourage our citizens to also plant trees.
+We regularly organize Community Tree Plantings.
+If you, or a group you are a part of, are interested you can sign up online.
+The online registration also includes the volunteer waiver form [60KB] that is required to be signed by all volunteers.
 We are here to help if you have questions.
 The Harrisonburg Conservation Assistance Program (HCAP) can also help fund tree plantings of 10 or more on private residential property.

 What can I do to help?
 Plant some trees!
 Trees are good for our community and our environment.
 You can plant pretty much anytime, but the best time to plant trees is in the Fall.